Translations

 Saturday, March 26, 2022

-FREE STUFF - The Rogersville Review 2-9-2022 Opinion by Ralph Petersen (published 3-26-2022; updated 3-27-2022; article #311)
+Free Stuff: The Rogersville Review, 2-9-2022 Opinion by Ralph Petersen (published 3-26-2022; updated 3-27-2022; article #311)

 Introduction

-My father-in-law attained age “8.3,” on Thursday, 3/24/2022.
+My father-in-law turned 84 years old two days ago on Thursday.
 My wife saw him.
-I called him, after having worked at the office that day.
+I called him after working at the office that day.

 Free Stuff (2/9/2022, by Ralph Petersen)

-You must have a paid subscription, to see The Rogersville Review, Wednesday, 2/9/2022, Midweek Edition, page 4A, Opinion column, “Always Right, Sometimes Wrong: Free Stuff,” by Ralph Petersen.
-In that article, Ralph Petersen wrote, “When their personal suckling places, at the government sow’s teats, are in danger of drying up, they will usually vote to keep their milk flowing.”
-He added, “this country is in danger of economic collapse.”
+You must have a paid subscription to read The Rogersville Review, Wednesday, 2/9/2022, Midweek Edition, page 4A, Opinion column, “Always Right, Sometimes Wrong: Free Stuff,” by Ralph Petersen.
+In that article, Ralph Petersen wrote, When their personal suckling places, at the government sow’s teats, are in danger of drying up, they will usually vote to keep their milk flowing.”
+He added, “This country is in danger of economic collapse.”
 I like Ralph Petersen's writing style!
-It reminds me of mine!
+It reminds me of mine.
 I am sure that he speaks as he writes, as I do.

 Ralph Petersen is a wise and educated man.
 His columns make sense.
 I have read and will continue to read each one.
-One article that caught my eye was in late October of 2021.
+A previous article that caught my eye was in late October 2021.
 He wrote a pithy article, titled “Grammatical Gender Confusion Disorder.”
-I wish that I'd saved the PDF or the print, of that edition.
-The Rogersville Review website search feature is rather cumbersome to use.
-Basically, he argued, as I have done, that a person has either an innie or an outie.
-An innie is a girl.
-An outie is a boy.
-There are no other options.
-Ralph Petersen made hay, about how some folks use “they,” incorrectly, when meaning “he” or “she.”
-That improper use of grammar makes my ears hurt!
+I wish that I'd saved the PDF document or the printed copy of that edition.
+The Rogersville Review's website search feature is rather cumbersome to use.

 Conclusion